Overview of the EB5 Immigrant Investor Category

 Overview of EB5 Requirements

-Under the EB5 investor program, a foreign national may apply for a green card based upon an investment of at least $1,000,000 placed at-risk in a U.S. commercial enterprise.
-The minimum investment is reduced to $500,000, if the enterprise is located in a targeted employment area (TEA).
+Under the EB5 investor program, a foreign national may apply for a green card based upon an investment of at least $1,050,000 placed at-risk in a U.S. commercial enterprise.
+The minimum investment is reduced to $800,000 if the enterprise is located in a targeted employment area (TEA).
 A TEA is a rural area or an area with high unemployment.
+Under the RIA, TEA designations are now made by USCIS rather than by individual states, as was the practice under the prior framework.

 The EB5 process consists of three steps.
-First, the immigrant petition by an alien entrepreneur (form I-526) is filed.
-Once this is approved, the immigrant investor either applies for an immigrant visa at a U.S. embassy or consulate, or, if the applicant is in the United States, an application to adjust status (form I-485) may be filed.
+First, an immigrant investor petition is filed, either Form I-526E for regional center investments or Form I-526 for direct investments.
+Once this is approved, the immigrant investor either applies for an immigrant visa at a U.S. embassy or consulate or, if in the United States, may file an application to adjust status (Form I-485).
+In certain cases, when a visa number is immediately available, the Form I-485 may be filed concurrently with the immigrant investor petition.
 The green card generally is issued with a validity period of two years.
-Toward the end of this two-year period, the final stage involves filing a petition to remove conditions (form I-829).
+Toward the end of this two-year period, the final stage involves filing a petition to remove conditions (Form I-829).

-Before filing the I-526, the immigrant investor generally must either invest the funds in the commercial enterprise, or else commit the funds for investment by placing them in escrow; placing the investment funds in escrow will only suffice, however, if the escrowed funds are scheduled to be automatically and irrevocable released to the commercial enterprise, contingent on the approval of the I-526 petition and immigrant visa being issued or I-485 application being approved.
+Before filing the immigrant investor petition, the investor generally must either invest the funds in the commercial enterprise, or else commit the funds for investment by placing them in escrow; placing the investment funds in escrow will only suffice, however, if the escrowed funds are scheduled to be released automatically and irrevocably to the commercial enterprise, contingent upon approval of the petition and issuance of an immigrant visa or approval of an I-485 application.

-The I-526 petition must be accompanied by supporting evidence regarding the commercial enterprise, the enterprise’s projected capacity to create ten full-time positions for U.S. workers, and the investor’s role in the management of the enterprise.
-If the investment is made in a regional center, though, the EB5 investor is not required to be involved in the management of the enterprise.
+The immigrant investor petition must be accompanied by supporting evidence regarding the commercial enterprise, the enterprise’s projected capacity to create ten full-time positions for U.S. workers, and the investor’s role in the management of the enterprise.
+If the investment is made through a regional center, however, the EB5 investor is not required to be involved in the day-to-day management of the enterprise.

-The I-526 must also provide evidence of the source of the investment funds.
-The investor must be able to evidence that the money was obtained lawfully and that all of the funds invested belong to the immigrant investor.
-Funds pooled from other investors or obtained via unsecured loans will not suffice.
-Funds that are lawfully obtained as a gift, on the other hand, can be used to meet the EB5 investment requirement.
+The petition also must provide evidence of the source of the investment funds.
+The investor must be able to demonstrate that the money was obtained lawfully and that the full minimum investment amount belongs to the individual investor.
+Each investor must independently satisfy the investment threshold; however, in the regional center context, individual investments commonly are pooled together to fund larger projects.
+Funds that are obtained lawfully as a gift can also be used to meet the EB5 investment requirement.

 Step Two: Consular Processing or Adjustment of Status

-Once the I-526 is approved, and assuming the priority date is current, the immigrant investor, along with the investor’s spouse and children under the age of twenty-one, may apply for conditional green cards valid for two years.
-For the foreseeable future, the EB5 category is expected to remain current for all countries of chargeability, other than China.
-EB5 China currently faces backlogs of more than two years.
+Once the immigrant investor petition is approved, and assuming the priority date is current, the immigrant investor, along with the investor’s spouse and children under the age of twenty-one, may apply for conditional green cards valid for two years.
+If the immigrant investor filed for adjustment of status concurrently, then the adjustment of status applications for each family member will be processed separately.

 Step Three: Form I-829

-As mentioned above, the EB5 applicant receives a conditional green card valid for two years.
-In order to remove these conditions, approximately 90 days before the conditional green card is scheduled to expire, form I-829 must filed.
+As mentioned, the EB5 applicant receives a conditional green card valid for two years.
+In order to remove these conditions, approximately 90 days before the conditional green card is scheduled to expire, Form I-829 must be filed.
 The I-829 must be accompanied by evidence that the investment funds have remained in the project and that the requisite ten jobs were created.
 Once approved, the immigrant investor will receive a permanent, unconditional green card.

 Conclusion

 The EB5 immigrant investor program can be quite complex and has a number of rigid requirements.
-But, it can provide an excellent path to obtaining a green card, especially for those facing extensive backlogs in one of the oversubscribed employment- or family-based immigrant visa categories.
-Readers who would like to pursue an EB5 case or learn more about the program are encouraged to contact a Murthy Law Firm attorney at EB5@murthy.com.
+But it can provide an excellent path to obtaining a green card, especially for those facing extensive backlogs in one of the oversubscribed employment or family-based immigrant visa categories.
+Readers who would like to pursue an EB5 case or learn more about the program are encouraged to schedule a consultation or contact a Murthy Law Firm attorney at EB5@murthy.com.